Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Titans stats and trends

-- Tennessee has seven wins against the spread in 10 games this season.
+- Tennessee has seven wins against the spread in 10 games this year.

 - Tennessee's games this year have gone over the total in six out of 10 opportunities (60%).

-- When Tennessee churns out more than 385.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Titans have turned the ball over 12 times this season, two fewer than the Texans have forced (14).
+- This year, the Titans have 12 turnovers, two fewer than the Texans have takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.